GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/NCI/basics.rst

 Setting up Digital Earth Australia
 ==================================

+You will need to install DEA the first time you launch a session.

 In a terminal window on either JupyterLab or the ARE Virtual Desktop, run the command::